What is Integrative and Functional Medical Nutrition Therapy (IFMNT)?

 You may pay for your Health Coaching session with cash, check or PayPal (PayPal offers options to use credit cards).
 Your payment is due prior to your appointment.
 Please note packages are non-refundable.

 Cancellations are required 24 hours prior to your appointment.
 Missed appointments will be charged at the full session price.
 If appointments are part of a package the missed appointment will be deducted from the number of sessions remaining.

 Simply put: our genes are not our destiny.
 Nutrigenomics is the study of how food and nutrients impact gene expression.
 Some of our genes have SNPs (pronounced “snips”).
 Think of SNPs as misspellings in our gene codes.
 If a letter “u” was accidentally put in the word “cat” instead of a letter “a” you would get a very different meaning from the work.
 Genes have codes for different proteins and enzymes that are the building blocks of who we are and how we function.
 When some SNPs occur enzymes might not function very well resulting in poor health that can be linked to many health problems such as neural tube defects, clotting disorders, cancer, anxiety, depression, ability to detoxify the body, cardiovascular disease, skin conditions, energy level, ability to utilize nutrients and more.

 With the study of Nutrigenomics we can use food and specific nutrients in the form of pharmaceutical grade supplements (and other lifestyle factors such as stress management, sleep, and exercise) to support misspellings in genes and improve health.
 We have learned that we can change gene expressions; we can upregulate or down regulate gene expression.
 We can turn genes on and turn other genes on using food and lifestyle factors.
 No longer are our genes our destiny!
-See Tracey’s Health Coaching information under the “Work with Me,” tab to learn more about the Nutrigenomics Evaluation that is offered.
+See Tracey’s Nutrition Consulting information under the “Work with Me,” tab to learn more about the Nutrigenomics Evaluation that is offered.